JoshuaWise/koa-vapr-comparison/README.md

 ### 2.4 Routing capabilities

 The expected behavior of an HTTP router in Node.js is well established.
-In short, they're expected to route requests based on pathnames, support parameterized path segments (e.g., `/:id`), and report *404 Not Found* when a matching route does not exist.
+In short, they're expected to route requests based on pathnames and HTTP methods, support parameterized path segments (e.g., `/:id`), and report *404 Not Found* when a matching route does not exist.
 In addition, the routers in both Koa and Vapr will report *405 Method Not Allowed* when an unsupported HTTP method is requested on an existent pathname, although this is a less common feature throughout the Node.js ecosystem (many routers just emit *404* in these cases).
-Despite the similarities, the two routers are implemented differently, and therefore have a slightly different feature set.
+Despite the similarities, the two routers are implemented differently, and therefore have slightly different feature sets.

+Unlike Koa, Vapr allows programmers to override the default *404* or *405* behavior, if desired.
+This can be useful, for example, if a default redirection or help page should emitted for unrecognized requests.
+Additionally, while the Koa router only supports routing based on pathname, the Vapr router is able to route requests based on hostname as well, which can be useful for [virtual hosting](https://en.wikipedia.org/wiki/Virtual_hosting) or proxying requests.
+Koa plugins can be used to handle these cases, but at the time of this writing no such plugins are being actively maintained on [NPM](https://www.npmjs.com/) (to be fair, since Vapr is a completely new framework, its plugin ecosystem is virtually non-existent).

+(overriding the 404 or 405 handlers)
 (virtual hosting)
 (regex routes)